Deeksha-45/ChatGPT-API-Integration-and-Flask-Web-App-Development/README.md

     ]
 }

-Note that the actual response may vary depending on the input prompt and the parameters used.
+Note that the response may vary according to the prompts.